Blog

-Jira Time Tracking: Everything You Need to Know
+Jira Time Tracking: Everything You Need to Know in 2024

 11

-How Jira Time Tracking Works
+How Time Tracking in Jira Works

 Jira allows you to capture the time users spend working on an issue.
 This information can be used for workload management, performance evaluations, invoicing, and resource planning.